Aaah/YACVAT/readme.md

 - [x] Package application as deb package;
 - [x] Make annotations resizable;
 - [x] Better slide when moving an annotation around (not jump to mouse cursor);
-- [x] Option to start next image with the same annotation instances than the current one;
+- [x] Option to start next image with the same annotation instances than the current one.
-- [ ] Menu with some debug information.

 ## Planned for version 1.3